Exempt Employee Status: What Does It Mean?

 In other words, these are not clerical or secretarial employees.
 To be considered administratively exempt, the employee must be allowed to make important decisions as a regular part of their job.

-Non-exempt employees have rights under the FLSA, including minimum wage and overtime pay.
+Nonexempt employees have rights under the FLSA, including the right to be paid minimum wage and receive overtime pay.
 But exempt employees do not have those rights.
 The only real “right” that the exempt employee has under the FLSA is to be paid their guaranteed minimum salary every week they perform some work.

 However, this doesn’t mean exempt workers have no rights.
 They are only exempt from FLSA protections, not all worker protection laws.